Sweet Potato Gnocchi homemade from scratch tossed in a fragrant Garlic Sage Olive Oil. You will never want to eat store bought gnocchi again!

-[This post was sponsored by Culinary Hill.
+[This post was sponsored by Culinary Corner.
 All opinions are my own.
 This post contains affiliate links.]

-I was just about to start writing up this blog post when Aldo looked over my shoulder, saw the photos, and asked, ”What are you going to write about these?
-Are you just going to write ‘gnocchi gnocchi gnocchi gnocchi gnocchi gnocchi gnocchi'?"
+I was just about to start writing up this blog post when Aldo looked over my shoulder, saw the photos, and asked, ''What are you going to write about these?
+Are you just going to write 'gnocchi gnocchi gnocchi gnocchi gnocchi gnocchi gnocchi'?"
 He's a funny guy.

 Have you ever made your own pasta or gnocchi?
 It is strangely therapeutic!
 I love watching the flour and liquid part mix together - it looks like it will never come together and then all of a sudden it does and it feels so satisfying.
 I love kneading the dough, adding more flour bit by bit until a smooth elastic dough forms and it no longer sticks to your fingers.
 I love rolling out the dough, and in the case of gnocchi cutting it into small even pieces and gently pressing it with a fork.
 I love how quickly gnocchi cooks in boiling water and rises to the top.
 I love biting into freshly made pasta knowing that I made it myself and didn't buy pasta in a box.